DLXPlugins/simple-comment-editing/readme.txt

 === Get more with Comment Edit Pro ===

-For additional features in addition to comment editing, please check out <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Comment Edit Pro</a>.
+For additional features in addition to comment editing, please check out Comment Edit Pro.

 Features Include: